Making the Right Choice on Medicare

 As always, I am happy to invite you in to review your plans for Medicare and discuss different hypothetical scenarios, to help ensure that you make the right decision for you.

-If you'd like more information, I have a short primer written by Dr. John Luo, MD.
-He is a great resource here in Rhode Island whose sole focus is helping you choose the right Medicare coverage - if you'd like a copy, give me a call and I will send one out.
+If you'd like more information, be sure to listen to our podcast with Dr. John Luo, MD.
+He is a great resource here in Rhode Island whose sole focus is helping you choose the right Medicare coverage.